Movsun/s-vnf/README.md

 Sidecar VNF (S-VNF) is a deployable cross-cloud VNF coordinators for multi-domain VNF orchestration and management.

-## Getting Started (Work in Progress)

-To start S-VNF on local development, follow these instructions:

-1. Clone the repository.
-2. Install dependencies.
-3. Initialize the Database.
-4. Run the application.

 ## Building S-VNF as OpenStack Image

 This guide details building an OpenStack image containing the S-VNF for deployment purposes.